11ty/11ty-website/src/docs/languages/custom.md

   compileOptions: {
     cache: true,
     getCacheKey: function(contents, inputPath) {
+      // return contents; // this is the default in 1.0

-      // return contents; // this is the default return inputPath; // override to cache by inputPath (this means the compile function will not get called when the file contents change)
+      // return inputPath + contents; // this is the new default in 2.0.0-canary.16

+      return inputPath; // override to cache by inputPath (this means the compile function will not get called when the file contents change)
     }
   }